Some essential oils may ease symptoms of a cough or cold by soothing the throat, fighting bacteria, and reducing inflammation.

 A 2013 study suggests that when a healthy person uses peppermint oil, it can help to relax the muscles of the windpipe, known as the bronchial muscles.
 This may explain why the oil can ease breathing in people with coughs.

 - diluting the oil in boiling water and inhaling the steam

 - using it in a blend of topical oils

 Using peppermint essential oil may not be advisable in children younger than 8 or people who are pregnant.

-4. Oregano essential oil
+4. Frankincense essential oil